TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 We already knew how to find this projection if the columns are orthogonal.
 Using the normal equations we don't need orthogonality.

-The next example, the one from the introduction  ({prf:ref}`Ex:LeastSquares:OrthogExample`), shows that in this case there is actually nothing new.
+Applying {prf:ref}`Thm:LeastSquares:NormalEquations` to  the earlier example ({prf:ref}`Ex:LeastSquares:OrthogExample`), shows that in the case of orthogonal vectors there is actually nothing new.

 ::::{prf:example}
 :label: Ex:LeastSquares:OrthogExample2